-Keto, weight training and supplements has been my way of dealing with MS. I’m off all the extra drugs, painkillers.
+Keto, weight training and supplements have been my way of dealing with MS. I’m off all the extra drugs and painkillers.
 I no longer have any form of MS pain; I walk with a crutch and even if I get tired my recovery rate is very fast, my brain fog is gone and I sleep 7-8 hours at night.
 I have lost 69 kilos.
-I can help others with my disease to get to know the diet and get their health back and I can make up new recipes, just keto now.
+I can help others with my disease to get to know the diet and reclaim their health, and I can make up new recipes, just keto now.
 It has been a revelation for me!
-Now, although I love devising keto recipes such as cakes, bread etc., I eat the keto carnivore version of this diet.
+Now, although I love devising keto recipes such as cakes, bread, etc., I eat the keto carnivore version of this diet.
 Animal fat, fatty meat, and egg yolks as I find it more therapeutic for me.
 Usually, about 93% of my calories come from fat.

 As a person, I don’t like to follow the masses, I don’t like narrow boundaries and as a child also hated to colour within the lines – seriously, how boring is that?!
 I have the same inclination with recipes.
 I hate following them.
 I feel hemmed in by their boundaries, even of those I devise; I rarely make them again, except if asked by someone to do so.

 So, this is me!
 I’m happy you found your way here!

 Feel free to contact me, if you so wish, with any questions or feedback, or perhaps if you need to have a favourite recipe… keto ninja-fied.